-Today's business and leisure travelers usually pay with a credit card.
+Today's business and pleasure travelers usually pay with a credit card.
 "Plastic money" has advantages for the cardholder as well as for the hotel.
 The cardholder is assured instant credit to satisfy debts incurred.
 The extensive travel required of some businesspeople would make the almost constant requests for cash advances by corporate employees difficult to manage.
 The advantage for the lodging establishment is that payment is assured (less a discount paid to the corporation issuing the credit card).
 It is important to note that with the increased use and advances of computers in the business world, the reimbursement period can be reduced to none-the hotel is immediately credited with payment.
 As these advances occur, the ready acceptance of various credit cards will change.

-The front office, in cooperation with the controller, usually establishes a priority system for accepting credit cards based on cash flow requirements and the effect of the discount rate offered.
-The average guest is probably not aware of the discount rate and may be willing to use whatever credit card the front desk clerk requests.
+The front office, in cooperation with the controller, usually establishes a priority system for accepting credit cards, based on cash flow requirements and the effect of the discount rate offered.
+The average guest will probably not be aware of the discount rate and may be willing to use whatever credit card the front desk clerk requests.

-Processing a credit card in an automated hotel follows a standard procedure.
-The objectives of the procedure include accurate recording of the amounts of charges and tax, name (address and phone number of cardholder are optional), verification of the credit card dollar limit, and capture of fraudulent credit cards.
-The procedure includes the following steps:
+Processing a credit card in an automated hotel follows

+Figure 9-2.
+This hotel guest is reviewing his folio on the television screen in his room prior to finalizing guest checkout.
+(Photo courtesy of ITT Sheraton Corporation.) a standard procedure.
+The objectives of the procedure include accurate recording of the amounts of charges and tax, name (address and phone number of cardholder are optional), verification of the credit-card dollar limit, and capture of fraudulent credit cards.
+The procedure might include the following steps:

-- 1. Note the credit card expiration date. - 2.
+- 1. Note the credit-card expiration date. - 2.
 Enter the approval of the amount of the charge on the PMS checkout screen. - 3.
-Verify the credit limit available by using the credit card validator. - 4.
+Verify the credit limit available by using the credit-card validator. - 4.
 Allow the guest to review folio and sign. - 5.
 Check the guest signature on the folio against the signature on the card. - 6.
 Give the card and the guest copy of the folio to the guest.

-Once the procedure is developed, it must be followed to the letter, without exception.
+Once the procedure has been developed, it must be followed to the letter, without exception.
 The fraudulent use of credit cards takes a great toll on the profits of the hotel.
 An incentive system for cashiers and front desk clerks can be built into the procedure for processing credit cards to encourage the capture of fraudulent cards.
 The small monetary reward is nominal compared to the cost of a hotel bill that may never be recovered.
-In addition, hotels should develop a procedure for retrieval of fraudulent credit cards.
-The safety of front desk staff is extremely important in this procedure.
+However, it is important to note that hotels should develop a procedure for retrieval of fraudulent credit cards.
+Safety of front desk staff is extremely important in this procedure.